An easy no cook appetizer recipe, Quick Marinated Mozzarella Balls dress up a simple cheese board with Italian flavors and color.

 The big differences are:

-- it's not swimming in olive oil but has a special blend of two oils resulting in so much flavor
+- it's not swimming in olive oil but has a special blend of two oils and spices that make a perfect marinade for mozzarella balls with loads of flavor.

-- it gets a ton of rich, subtle flavor from the garlic being roasted.
+- it gets a ton of rich, subtle flavor from roasted garlic.

 Different types of fresh mozzarella and more